George Pitt (died 1745)

-George Pitt (died 1745) of Shroton, Dorset and Strathfieldsaye, Hampshire, was a British landowner and Tory politician who sat in the House of Commons between 1715 and 1727.
+George Pitt (died 1745) of Shroton, Dorset, and Strathfieldsaye, Hampshire, was an English landowner and Tory politician who sat in the House of Commons between 1715 and 1727.

-Pitt was born after 1691, the eldest son of George Pitt of Strathfieldsaye, Hampshire, and his first wife Lucy Pile, daughter of Thomas Pile of Baverstock, Wiltshire. and Shroton, Dorset.
-By 1721, he had married Mary Louisa Bernier, daughter of John Bernier of Strasburg, in Alsace.
+Pitt was born after 1691, the eldest son of George Pitt of Strathfieldsaye, Hampshire, and his first wife Lucy Pile, daughter of Thomas Pile of Baverstock, Wiltshire, and Shroton, Dorset.
+By 1721, he had married Mary Louisa Bernier, daughter of John Bernier of Strasbourg, in Alsace.
 His mother had died on 17 November 1697 and in 1714 he succeeded to the Dorset estates of his maternal grandfather.